';

 Posted on July 20, 2021 by Crystal Wilson

 What exactly is UL 508A?
 The term refers to a document that spells out standards and requirements for the fabrication of industrial control panels, authored by the global safety science and engineering organization Underwriter’s Laboratory (or UL).
-In this document, UL condenses its long history of extensive electrical safety testing into concise directions on how to fabricate industrial control panels according to national codes and UL’s own best practices.
+In this document, UL condenses its long history of extensive electrical safety testing into concise directions on fabricating industrial control panels according to national codes and UL’s best practices.
 Here at Sauer Compressors USA, all of our panels are UL 508A Listed, and our panel shop is UL 508A Certified.
 In this article, we’ll describe why you should choose a compressor partner offering UL 508A Certification, what this standard entails, and how you’ll benefit from UL listed control panels.

 UL 508A Certification Overview

-In practice, a UL Certified shop delivering UL Listed panels on a project is invaluable towards assuring project safety and quality, especially on inspected projects.
+In practice, a UL Certified shop delivering UL Listed panels on a project is invaluable in assuring project safety and quality, especially on inspected projects.
 We’ll next take a look at these benefits in closer detail.

 Benefits of UL Listed Panels